If you don’t know how you spend your time, you can’t know if you’re spending it well or poorly.

 Once you know where your time goes you’re in a position to manage your time, as we discuss on our time management course.

 2. Low-value activities: DELEGATE / REDUCE / AUTOMATE

 Life changes and priorities change so this isn’t a once and done process.

-We would recommend doing this monthly to get a grip on your time.
+We would recommend doing and reviewing your time data regularly until you get a good grip on your time.
 Once you feel that you have yours under control move to a quarterly cycle.

 Although the process sounds labour intensive it’s really not once you get used to it.